slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."
 -- David Hockney*

-It's okay to live a life others don't understand.
+It’s okay to live a life others don’t understand.

 We were designed to walk dozens of miles each day, catch our own meals, live in a close-knit tribe, have regular sex, raise children and die.
 When life becomes about enjoying every second over accumulating more stuff, we are able to live lives of true abundance and joy.